Procreate app fashion model drawing sketching light, dark, shadows and sparkles and shine by Laura Volpintesta on ipad

 Love you (no matter how tall, how skinny, how wide, how petite, muscular, soft, fuzzy, smooth, or however many colors you are or aren’t),

-Laura- remember that as long as you’re buying their stuff you’re supporting their message- Volpintesta
+Remember that as long as you’re buying their stuff you’re supporting their message- Laura Volpintesta

-while on this topic, I found some gorgeous curvy models images to show you how fashion looks awesome without extremely thin bodies as a focus:
+While on this topic, I found lots of gorgeous curvier models images to show you how fashion looks awesome without extremely thin bodies as a focus and devoted a board to them on my Pinterest.

 Please visit my fashion model resource file of plus-size photos I collected on line for model drawing practice.